 Some health writers have a broad focus, while others specialise in particular health topics or writing styles.

 I’ve always considered myself a jack-of-all-trades kind of healthcare writer.
-Before I became a freelance medical writer, I wrote medical content, marketing content, SEO copywriting, blogs, and news and feature articles.
+Before I became a freelance medical writer, I wrote medical content, marketing content, medical SEO copywriting, blogs, and news and feature articles.

 Which type of health writer do you want to be?

 - Do you want to produce medical content or healthy lifestyle content?